vtlmks/mkgui/documentation/doc.md

 - `MKGUI_EVENT_GRID_CHECK` -- checkbox toggled. `ev->value` = row, `ev->col` = column.
 Read new state with `mkgui_gridview_get_check()`.

 Grid lines are drawn between cells.
 Keyboard navigation: arrow keys to move selection, Space to toggle checkbox in the selected cell.

+#### Column resize

+Column headers support manual resize and auto-fit.
+Drag the divider between column headers to resize (minimum 40px, cursor changes to a resize arrow on hover).
+Double-click a column divider to auto-fit the column width to its contents (measures the header label and all rows via the cell callback).

 ### Itemview